Computer Science vs. Computer Engineering: What’s the Difference?

 Computer Engineering combines electrical engineering and computer science principles to design, develop, and maintain computer hardware and software systems.
 Students in a Computer Engineering program would acquire a skillset in the following areas.

-man kneeled down in server room looking up at rack holding tablet
+man kneeled down in a computer server room looking up at server rack while holding a tablet

 What Are My Career Options After a Computer Engineering or Computer Science Degree?